Defense Distributed: Reception

-Despite the years of legal challenges, Defense Distributed's and other firearms CAD files have always been on the internet.
-The files remain available on mirror websites, Twitter, Reddit, Thingiverse, and GitHub, and have been downloaded millions of times on Odysee and via peer-to-peer torrent services.
+Despite a decade of legal challenges, Defense Distributed's (and other) firearms CAD files have always been on the internet.
+The files remain available on mirror websites, Twitter, Thingiverse, and GitHub, and have been downloaded millions of times worldwide from Odysee and via peer-to-peer torrent services.

-The company has been supported by the Gun Owners of America (GOA).
+The company has been supported by the Second Amendment Foundation, the Firearms Policy Coalition, and Gun Owners of America (GOA).

-Open-source software advocate Eric S. Raymond has endorsed the organization and its efforts, calling Defense Distributed "friends of freedom" and writing "I approve of any development that makes it more difficult for governments and criminals to monopolize the use of force.
+Open-source software advocate Eric S. Raymond endorsed the organization and its efforts, calling Defense Distributed "friends of freedom" and writing "I approve of any development that makes it more difficult for governments and criminals to monopolize the use of force.
 As 3D printers become less expensive and more ubiquitous, this could be a major step in the right direction."

-Aaron Timms of Blouin News has written Defense Distributed has performed "...the greatest piece of political performance art of [the 21st] century."
+Aaron Timms of Blouin News wrote Defense Distributed has performed "...the greatest piece of political performance art of [the 21st] century."

-For its activities, Defense Distributed has been accused of endangering public safety and attempting to frustrate and alter the US system of government.
-However, critics have also noted that Defense Distributed has merely offered the means of production back to the masses in a way not too dissimilar from the effect the printing press had on the spread of information and the decentralization of power in societies.
+Defense Distributed has been accused by critics of endangering public safety and attempting to frustrate and alter the U. S. system of government.
+However, critics have also noted that Defense Distributed has capitalized on the necessary social consequences of new technology, similar to those the printing press had on the spread of information and the decentralization of power in the Renaissance.